Small Intestine Cancer Treatment (Patient)

 Possible signs of small intestine cancer include abdominal pain and unexplained weight loss.

 These and other symptoms may be caused by small intestine cancer or by other conditions.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - Pain or cramps in the middle of the abdomen.

 Tests that examine the small intestine are used to detect (find), diagnose, and stage small intestine cancer.

 Procedures that make pictures of the small intestine and the area around it help diagnose small intestine cancer and show how far the cancer has spread.
 The process used to find out if cancer cells have spread within and around the small intestine is called staging.